 - Do not embellish your conclusions.
 When you have all of the evidence available to you, present the evidence as it is and come to a reasonable conclusion.

-If you have been terminated as a result of an improper investigation into alleged harassment and bullying in the workplace, call Monkhouse Law today for a free 30 minute consultation to determine if you have a case for wrongful dismissal.
+If you have been terminated as a result of an improper investigation into alleged harassment and bullying in the workplace, contact Monkhouse Law today to determine if you have a case for wrongful dismissal.